 Cleveland State University offers short-term, cost-effective faculty-led study abroad programs that provide structured high-impact international learning experiences abroad attached to CSU classes.
-Condensed into 7 days to 4 weeks of international travel plus pre and post trip sessions, each course is led by an experienced CSU faculty member and results in graded in-residence credits that apply toward degree requirements and cumulative GPA.
+Condensed into 7 days to 4 weeks of international travel plus pre- and post-trip sessions, each course is led by an experienced CSU faculty member or staff and results in graded in-residence credits that apply toward degree requirements and cumulative GPA.
 All programs will be announced on this page so please, check back often.

 Updated June 9, 2021